 Disable Chrome extensions

-Chrome browser may start freezing or crashes if any resource hungry extensions or add-on are installed.
+Chrome browser may start freezing or crashes if any resource-hungry extensions or add-ons are installed.
 You may try to disable them and analyze if the browser performs well.

 To disable google chrome extension,